ultimateai/Blog/_posts/2024-03-24-bot-sharding.markdown

 There are several strategies for hosting/serving ML models (equivalent to Bots in the Ultimate setting).
 Each strategy offers its unique advantages and disadvantages in terms of scalability and efficiency.
 In this article, I will succinctly explain different techniques, and present our approach designed to mitigate the limitations of other methods.

-### Approach-1: Distinct Web Service Deployments for Each Bot
+### Approach 1: Distinct Web Service Deployments for Each Bot

 The most straightforward approach for serving ML models is deploying a **unique web service** for each, in which an ML model and its associated pre/post-processing components are housed separately.
 This strategy works well for isolation purposes when only a few bots are involved.
 However, for thousands of bots/models, it becomes **impractical** due to: